thermojam/thermojam/README.md

 #### 🟣 My goal is not just to write code, but to create products that inspire and solve real problems

-#### 🟣 I look forward to contributing to your team and helping you realize ambitious projects!
+#### 🟣 I look forward to contributing to your team and helping you realize ambitious projects

 <br>